dasdware/dpl/README.md

 Since all expressions yield a value, they also have a type.
 Types are considered compatible, if they have the same structure.
 If, for example, two object type definitions have the same structure (individual fields and their types), they are considered compatible even if they have different names.

-#### Builtin Types
+#### Base Types

-The following types are built directly into the language:
+The following base types are built directly into the language:

 | Type      | Examples        | Description                                                                                                                                                                                                                        |
 | --------- | --------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |